oracle-livelabs/converged/microservices-data-refactoring/extract-smaller-graph/extract-smaller-graph.md

 ## Introduction

 In this lab, we will run the community detection algorithm on the main graph and identifies the clusters.
-Using these clusters, the smaller graph is extracted by choosing only few clusters to shorten the data.
-We create the tables with nodes and edges only for these data for further analysis to identify clusters using Infomap algorithm.
-Use of small graph helps us understand the communities detected.
+The smaller graph is extracted using these clusters by choosing only a few clusters to shorten the data.
+We create the tables with nodes and edges only for these data for further analysis to identify clusters using the Infomap algorithm.
+The use of a small graph helps us understand the communities detected.

-Estimated Lab Time: 30 minutes
+Estimated Time: 30 minutes

 ### Objectives
 - Run the community detection algorithm to detect communities.
-- Extract the smaller graph from the original graph as the analysis will be easier and easy to understand as well.
+- Extract the smaller graph from the original one as the analysis will be easier and easy to understand.
 - Create the CSV files for Nodes and Edges for the smaller graphs.

 ### Prerequisites

-This lab assumes you have:
+This lab assumes you have the following:
 - An Oracle account
 - This lab requires an Autonomous Database - Shared Infrastructure or Autonomous Transaction Processing - Shared Infrastructure account.

-## Task 1: Navigate to DRAGraphClient project folder and change the database and graph properties
+## Task 1: Navigate to the DRAGraphClient project folder and change the database and graph properties

 Now go back to the cloud shell.

-1. Set the required enviroment variables as we did in the setup.
+1. Set the required environment variables as we did in the setup.

     ```text
    <copy>